Sticks and Stones (Cher Lloyd album): Singles

 "Swagger Jagger", the album's lead single, first leaked onto the internet on 15 June 2011.
 The single was released officially on 31 July 2011, reaching number one on the UK Singles Chart on 7 August 2011.
 As of December 2011, the single's sales have exceeded 220,000 copies.

 "With Ur Love", the album's second single, features vocals from American singer Mike Posner.
 The single was released on 30 October 2011.
 The single peaked at number five in Ireland, number four in the United Kingdom and number three in Scotland.
 It has since sold over 200,000 copies.
 A solo version of the song was released as the third and final single from the album in the US version, and a different video was filmed.

 "Want U Back" was released as the third official single from the album.
 It has sold over 120,000 copies in the UK.
 The British single version features vocals from American rapper Astro.
 The single was released on 19 February 2012.
 Parris directed the video.
 A solo version of the song served as Lloyd's debut single and the first from the album in the United States, released on Epic Records, run by her manager, L.A.
 Reid.
 The song sold around 2,000,000 copies, being certified double-platinum in America.
-'Want U Back' is Lloyd's most successful single to date.
+"Want U Back" is Lloyd's most successful single to date.

 "Oath", produced by Dr. Luke and Cirkut, was released as the second US Single on 4 October 2012.
-The track features American singer and rapper Becky G. It sold around 500,000 copies in the US, being certified Gold.
+The track features American singer and rapper Becky G, who originally wrote the song.
+It sold around 500,000 copies in the US, being certified Gold.
 The track was released as a single in the United States, Canada, Australia and New Zealand only.

 Promotional singles

-On 21 October 2011, Cher Lloyd released the studio version for her cover of Shakespears Sister's "Stay" and the pre-order of "Sticks and Stones."
+On 21 October 2011, Lloyd released the studio version for her cover of Shakespears Sister's "Stay" and the pre-order of "Sticks and Stones."

 The song "Dub on the Track" featuring Mic Righteous, Dot Rotten & Ghetts had a music video released on 13 December 2011.